 Making bread kvass is a great way to use up stale sourdough bread.
 It's light and refreshing, nice and fizzy.
 And it's fermented, so it contains probiotics.

-As much as I love my homemade sourdough bread, there is always some stale bread left over because the recipe is so huge.
+As much as I love my homemade sourdough bread, there is always some stale bread left over because it makes a giant loaf of bread.
 And since I hate wasting food, I'm always looking for something to do with it.

 Wait, a drink made out of bread??
 That's right, you can turn your old, stale sourdough bread into deliciously fizzy and refreshing Bread Kvass.

 In the ever-growing popularity of fermented beverages, kvass hasn't really caught on yet (perhaps it's the name - insert "Kiss my kvass" joke here).
 But I assure you, it will.